boxcrittersmods/bcml/README.md

 # bcml

-> **ANNOUNCEMENT**: Development direction may change as we move from client script injection to using the Official TBA BoxCritters APi
+> **ANNOUNCEMENT**: Development direction may change as we split development between creating a client sided API and interfacing with the Official TBA BoxCritters APi

 Mod Loader and API for Box Critters